CONSULTATION FEE RANGE

 Everything was set up for eligible MMJ patients to finally get their chance to buy cannabis in Mississippi.
 Then, the Mississippi Supreme Court’s ruling left the state’s medical marijuana program in a state of flux.
 There were concerns over whether Mississippi would ever have MMJ.

 However, the governor confirmed the beginning of a new Mississippi medical marijuana program in February 2022.
-MMJ patients can now apply for their cards, with sales likely to begin by the beginning of 2023.
+MMJ patients can now apply for their cards, with sales finally beginning in January 2023.